Abdulla-1234/LLM-Powered-chatbot-System-with-RAG-FAISS/README.md

 4. Optionally view source documents for transparency

 ### Example Questions
-- "Do you have a JavaScript course?"
-- "What is the price of your courses?"
+- "Can I add this course to my resume?
+If Yes, how?"
+- "Will this bootcamp guarantee me a job? "
 - "How can I contact support?"
 - "Do you provide certificates?"
+- "mention all course"

 ## 🔧 Configuration